maze logo

 What is a user persona?
 (And why it's important to define)

 User personas are user profiles that represent the wants and needs of a subgroup of your target audience.
-These personas are an in-depth analysis of your ideal customer and their behavior patterns, goals, skills, attitudes, problems, and background information.
+These personas are an in-depth analysis of your ideal customer—their behavior patterns, goals, skills, attitudes, problems, and background information.

-You likely already have an idea of what a user persona is.
+You likely already know what a user persona is.
 Here, we want to dive deeper into the practice of creating user personas and share how to make them as useful as possible for your team.

 What does a user persona look like?